 IP multicast distribution over architectures using IP mobility solutions (e.g., [RFC6224]) may lead to convergence of duplicated multicast subscriptions towards the downstream tunnel entity (e.g. MAG in PMIPv6).
 Concretely, when multicast subscription for individual mobile nodes is coupled with mobility tunnels (e.g. PMIPv6 tunnel), duplicate multicast subscription(s) is prone to be received through different upstream paths.
 This problem may also exist or be more severe in a distributed mobility environment.

 5. Requirements

-After comparing distributed mobility management against centralized deployment in Section 3, this section identifies the following requirements:
+After comparing distributed mobility management against centralized deployment in Section 3 and describing the problems in Section 4, this section identifies the following requirements: